top of page

 • Contemplative Psychology: as taught by Karuna Training, based in Tibetan Mahayana Buddhist principles and contemplative practices, the practice helps us develop our brilliant sanity, and our compassion for self and others.

-• Speaking from the Heart Group: as taught by Karuna Training, a contemplative psychological approach to group work, based in maitri ("friendly") space awareness, that promotes opening to intelligent space through deep "listening-with-the-heart" to others "speaking-their-truth-from-their-heart."
+• Speaking from the Heart Group: as taught by Karuna Training, a contemplative psychological approach to group work, based in maitri ("friendly") space awareness, that promotes opening to intelligent space through deep "listening-with-the-heart" to others "speaking-truth-from-their-heart."

 bottom of page